Introduction

 Is it possible to be completely objective in ethical decisions?

 Complete objectivity in ethics is likely impossible since all decision-makers bring their own perspectives, experiences, and values to the process.
-However, we can strive for greater objectivity by examining our assumptions, considering multiple viewpoints, and using established ethical frameworks to guide our reasoning rather than relying solely on personal biases.
+Even so, we can strive for greater objectivity by examining our assumptions, considering multiple viewpoints, and using established ethical frameworks to guide our reasoning rather than relying solely on personal biases.

 Conclusion